 Currently Reading clubs

-You can discuss the content of the book in the salon.
-For that you need to create a post called “Chapter 1”, “Chapter 2”, or “Chapter 1-5″… whatever chapter or section of the book you want to discuss.
+Alternatively, you can also use the salon to discuss the content of a book in a Currently Reading club.
+You create a post called “Chapter 1”, “Chapter 2”, or “Chapter 1-5″… whatever chapter or section of the book you want to discuss.
 Then you add a comment to your own post, with your thoughts on the chapter.
 Other users of Byzans will only see the comments if they tap on the post.
 So for a post called “chapter 5”, they will only tap on it if they have already read chapter 5.

 Discussing the content of the book is fully allowed in the Read clubs, as they regroup only readers who have finished the book.